 Cold Creek rainbow in his spring "apparel."
-These stocked fish are amazingly colorful, a testimony
+These stocked fish were amazingly colorful, a testimony

 to the methods used at the Nevada Department of Wildlife's fish hatchery in Mason Valley.

-The continuing weather schizophrenia we’re experiencing this spring was flip-flopping from a wet sixty degrees to a warm and sunny eighty.
-Yesterday it rained on the way to work, today was forecast to be glorious.
-I couldn’t help but set the alarm for 5:20 am and try one more Cold Creek trip before the real southern Nevada heat sets in.
+The continuing weather schizophrenia we were experiencing this spring was flip-flopping from a wet sixty degrees to a warm and sunny eighty.
+Yesterday it rained on the way to work, and today was forecast to be glorious.
+I couldn’t help but set the alarm for 5:20 am and try one more Cold Creek trip before the oppressive heat of southern Nevada begins to set in.

 |An elk on the flats of Cold Creek's high desert in the northwest section|